Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

   eos_token: "<|eot_id|>"
 ```

-- `pad_token`: Token used for padding sequences to the same length
-- `eos_token`: End-of-turn token specific to Llama 3.1's chat format
+Special tokens are used to structure the conversation format.
+The `pad_token` fills sequences to uniform length, while the `eos_token` (end-of-sequence) marks the end of each turn in Llama 3.1's chat format, signaling when the assistant has finished its response.

 #### Weights & Biases Integration